-6.9.9 Maybe
+6.9.10 Maybe

-maybe is an experimental new feature introduced in OTP 25.
+maybe is an experimental feature introduced in Erlang/OTP 25.
 By default, it is disabled.
-To enable maybe, either use the -feature(maybe_expr,enable) directive (from within source code), or the compiler option {feature,maybe_expr,enable}.
-The feature must also be enabled in runtime using the -enable-feature option to erl.
+To enable maybe, either use the -feature(maybe_expr,enable) directive (from within source code), or the compiler option {feature, maybe_expr,enable}.